schaefer-dev/cheatsheets/vim.markdown

     . - repeat your last (atomic) command (including the insertion when using c for example) zz - put the current line in the middle of the vim window

+# Split management
+    ctrl+hjkl - Switch vim Split in this direction

 # Custom Operators
 ## Surround.vim
 Plugin to create, change or delete surroundings of lines and whole text-objects